-The unaudited pro forma combined statement of operations for the year ended December 31, 2022 gives effect to the separation and distribution as if they had occurred on January 1, 2022.
-The unaudited pro forma combined balance sheet as of December 31, 2022 gives effect to the separation and distribution as if they had occurred on December 31, 2022.
+The unaudited pro forma combined statements of operations for the six months ended June 30, 2023 and the year ended December 31, 2022 give effect to the separation and distribution as if they had occurred on January 1, 2022.
+The unaudited pro forma combined balance sheet as of June 30, 2023 gives effect to the separation and distribution as if they had occurred on June 30, 2023.
 The oncology business' historical financial information, which was the basis for the unaudited pro forma combined financial statements, was prepared on a carve-out basis as the oncology business did not operate as a separate, independent company for the period presented.
 Accordingly, such historical financial information reflects an allocation for certain business and support functions that are provided on a centralized basis within Alkermes, including senior management, legal, human resources, accounting and finance, facilities, information technology, and other corporate services.
 These historical allocations may not be indicative of Mural's future cost structure and may not necessarily represent the financial position or results of operations of Mural had it operated as an independent, separate public company during the period or at the date presented.